 ESTJs are built to project manage, which is why they are often found in operational roles.
 The ethereal or conceptual is not for them; it is about quickly weighing up the situation, setting targets, and marshaling the resources to make sure the job is done on time and within budget.
 ESTJs have a strong work ethic, and this includes loyalty to the cause—whatever that cause is.

 ESTJs are the pragmatic organizers; they like things done and done properly.
 They have little time for anything ethereal, woolly, or conceptual, preferring facts, figures, plans, and procedures.
 These are the action-oriented characters who cut to the car chase and move quickly to completion, taking the least circuitous route.
 Their desire to get things done may mean that they ignore the niceties, the softer issues, and they tend not to be so well tuned in to how other people are feeling.
 There is a strong competitive edge to ESTJs and a need to assume control, and this can often make it difficult for others to deflect them from their chosen course of action.
 The ESTJ simply wants to get on and get things done.

-The desire to jump in and ‘do’ can also make the ESTJ very present focused and so they may not necessarily appreciate how such present actions may impinge on the future nor do they excel at predicting or anticipating future trends or forecasting as they are keen to make quick decisions and are built to get to closure as quickly as possible in order to get the job done.
-So the ESTJ may rush in without stopping to consider the full range of options open as their prime focus will be to get on with it and as such they may be difficult to budge from their preferred course of action.
-However the word ‘action’ typifies the ESTJ and if it needs managing (and it’s tough) the ESTJ is the one to call.”
+The desire to jump in and “do” can also make ESTJs very present-focused, so they may not necessarily appreciate how such present actions may impinge on the future, nor do they excel at predicting or anticipating future trends or forecasting.
+They are keen to make quick decisions and are built to get to closure as quickly as possible in order to get the job done.
+ESTJs may rush in without stopping to consider the full range of options, since their prime focus will be to get on with it.
+As such, they may be difficult to budge from their preferred course of action.
+However, the word “action” typifies the ESTJ, and if it needs managing (and it’s tough), the ESTJ is the one to call.

 • Practical and realistic